outbe/outbe-contracts/contracts/token-miner/README.md

 #### InstantiateMsg
 - `gratis_contract`: Address of the Gratis token contract
 - `promis_contract`: Address of the Promis token contract
+- `price_oracle_contract`: Address of the Price Oracle contract
+- `nod_contract`: Address of the Nod NFT contract

 #### ExecuteMsg
-- `Mint`: Mint tokens to a recipient (requires appropriate permissions)
+- `Mine`: Mint tokens to a recipient (requires appropriate permissions)
+- `MineGratisWithNod`: Mine Gratis tokens using a qualified Nod NFT (owner only)
 - `AddToAccessList`: Add an address to the access list (admin only)
 - `RemoveFromAccessList`: Remove an address from access list (admin only)
 - `UpdatePermissions`: Update permissions for an existing address (admin only)